 If the color isn’t one of these recognized coats, you’re probably not getting a pure-bred Golden Retriever.
 Not to say, that those Good Boys and Girls don’t deserve love.
 It’s just that if you’re looking for a show dog, you’ll need to steer clear of these Snake Oil Salespeople.

-Golden Retreivers come in five colors, although these can be mixed and matched into different combinations.
+There are five typical Golden Retriever Colors, although these can be mixed and matched into different combinations.

-This is probably the first thing that comes to mind when picturing a Golden Retriever.
+This is probably the first thing that comes to mind when picturing a Golden Retriever color.
 It’s not too light and not too dark.
 They’re the quintessential Golden Retriever!

 If you can’t tell just by looking, these pups are notorious shedders.
 Be sure to give them a good proper brushing at least twice a week to keep their golden coats shining their best.
 Another key to keeping their coats at their peak condition is to ensure that your Golden maintains a healthy diet full of Omega-3s.